 In 2002 Cecil received the Russell Peyton Human Rights Award from the Metropolitan Human Rights Center.
 In 2012 Cecil was was recognized as one of the Queer Heroes NW by the Q Center and the Gay & Lesbian Archives of the Pacific Northwest (GLAPN).

-Cynthia Butts, Music Director
+Cynthia Butts, Minister of Music

 With a background in music education and choral direction, Cynthia Butts leads the Ainsworth choir with enthusiasm, sharing her love for sacred choral music.
 She is known throughout the Northwest as an outstanding soloist.